Security settings

 NAVER Cloud Platform provides additional security settings such as two-factor authentication and API authentication keys for its members' personal information protection and safe service use.

-1. Access to the NAVER Cloud Platform portal.
+1. Connect to NAVER Cloud Platform portal.

-3. When the login screen appears, enter your ID and password, then click the [Log in] button.
+3. When the Login screen appears, enter your ID and password, then click the [Log-in] button.

-4. Click the My Page menu at the top center and then the Manage account menu.
+4. Click the My page menu at the top center and then the Manage account menu.

 5. Enter the current password one more time to protect your information, then click the [OK] button.

-6. On the page to manage accounts, select the [Manage two-factor authentication] tab menu.
+6. On the page to manage accounts, select the [Manage Two-factor Authentication] tab menu.

-• Set with authentication number: Perform two-factor authentication by entering the authentication number sent to the registered mobile phone number or email address
+• Set with authentication number: perform two-factor authentication by entering the authentication number sent to the registered mobile phone number or email address

-1. On the two-factor authentication setting page, set the required items and click the [OK] button.
+8. On the two-factor authentication setting page, set the required items and click the [OK] button.

 Note